DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Introduction

 \section{Introduction}

-The demand for intelligent, on-device applications, such as mobile keyboard prediction \cite{hard2018federated} and personalized healthcare \cite{silva2019federated}, has driven the need for machine learning paradigms that are simultaneously computationally efficient and privacy-preserving.
-Federated Learning (FL) \cite{mcmahan2017communication} has become the dominant paradigm to address this, facilitating collaborative model training on decentralized user data without exposing it.
-While FL provides a robust solution for \emph{how} to train a given model, the challenge of determining \emph{what} model architecture to train remains a significant bottleneck.
-This architectural design, often performed manually, is frequently suboptimal given the vast heterogeneity of data distributions and hardware capabilities across client devices \cite{li2020federated}.
+The rapid expansion of the Internet of Things (IoT) has created networks of billions of devices with profoundly heterogeneous hardware profiles, spanning resource-rich edge gateways and smart cameras, mid-range wearable health monitors, and severely constrained sensor nodes \cite{nguyen2021fl_iot_survey}.
+Deploying intelligent inference models across such diverse device fleets requires architectures that are individually tailored to each device's computational, memory, and energy budget.
+Federated Learning (FL) \cite{mcmahan2017communication} has emerged as the dominant paradigm for training these models collaboratively across decentralized devices without exposing private data, enabling applications ranging from mobile keyboard prediction \cite{hard2018federated} to personalized healthcare analytics \cite{silva2019federated}.
+While FL provides a robust solution for \emph{how} to train a given model, the challenge of determining \emph{what} model architecture to deploy on each device class remains a critical operational bottleneck.
+This architectural design, often performed manually, is frequently suboptimal given the vast heterogeneity of data distributions and hardware capabilities across IoT devices \cite{li2020federated}.

+In communication-constrained IoT federations, this challenge is compounded by two practical realities.
+First, every model parameter transmitted during FL training directly impacts bandwidth consumption and energy expenditure which is a significant concern for devices communicating over metered cellular connections (LTE-M, NB-IoT) or low-power wireless links \cite{mills2022comms_efficient_fl_iot}.
+Deploying unnecessarily large models wastes this scarce bandwidth.
+Second, IoT device fleets are not static: new hardware platforms, firmware revisions, and deployment contexts emerge continuously, requiring deployment pipelines that can rapidly produce optimized architectures for new device classes without costly retraining \cite{imteaj2022fl_constrained_iot}.
+These operational demands motivate the need for automated architecture search methods that are both communication-efficient and rapidly adaptable.

 To automate this critical design step, the research community has developed Federated Neural Architecture Search (FedNAS) to discover optimal network architectures directly within the federated setting \cite{he2020towards}.
 Among the various FedNAS techniques, supernet-based methods have become the state-of-the-art due to their high cost efficiency, building on the success of centralized approaches like the Once-For-All (OFA) network \cite{cai2020once}.
 The SuperFedNAS framework \cite{khare2023superfednas}, in particular, marked a key advancement by decoupling the costly supernet training phase from a fast, training-free search phase.
 This innovation effectively reduced the training complexity of finding specialized subnets for multiple hardware targets from $O(N)$ to $O(1)$.